We provide diagnosis and treatment of teeth grinding

 Call Distinctive Dentistry today!

 Eugene, OR patients considering quality dental solutions such as protecting the teeth from bruxism are welcome to book a consultation visit with Drs.
-Robert Gemmell and Ty Jaros by calling (541) 689-1287.
+Ty Jaros, Jacob Gubrud and Robert Gemmell by calling (541) 689-1287.
 The practice is located at 1775 River Road and accepts new patients.